 Your Italian Health Insurance Card (Tessera Sanitaria) will work only with your Public Primary Care Physician, who is your go-to doctor, and the doctors at the public clinics called “servizio di continuità assistenziale” dedicated to patients who are not in their current city of residence (or with urgent needs that cannot wait for the doctor’s working hours).
 If you have the EHIC card and are not registered with any specific public Primary Care Physician, you can go to any Public Primary Care Doctor for medical assistance.

-Your National Health Service Primary Care Physician can give you a free prescription refill if you need it.
+If you find yourself traveling in Italy and have misplaced or depleted your medication supply, worry not.
+Acquiring a prescription refill is a straightforward process.
+Through the 24/7 online Rx service of Doctors in Italy, by presenting your home doctor’s report or a recent prescription, you can effortlessly secure your prescription refill online.
+However, when it comes to controlled substances, an in-person appointment with a local doctor will always be required.
+If you have the EHIC, your National Healthcare Service Primary Care Physician can give you a free prescription refill if you need it.
 As for the cost of medicines, in Italy they are rarely very expensive in general.
-With the red prescription given to you by a National Health Service Doctor (if you have a Tessera Sanitaria) some medicines are free (usually the ones related to serious illness or life threatening conditions) while for others you can get a discounted fee.
+With the printed prescription given to you by a National Healthcare Service Doctor (if you have a EHIC) some medicines are free (usually the ones related to serious illness or life threatening conditions) while for others you can get a discounted fee.

 The reciprocal agreement between your country of origin and Italy allows you to access Public Healthcare in Italy at no fee or at a lower fee, without registering to the NHS, under certain conditions:

 - It needs to be essential medical care that can’t wait till you get home